steamcannon/steamcannon.org/_steps/deploying_first_app/new_deployment.md

 title: Create a New Deployment
 ---

-Click the Deploy Latest Version link.
+After the artifact uploads, click the Deploy Latest Version link.